 3. 2005 Minnesota Quarter (Extra Tree Error)

-The 2005 “Extra Tree” Minnesota Quarter is a notable and subtle error on the reverse of the coin.
+The 2005 “Extra Tree” Minnesota Quarter is a notable and subtle error on the coin’s reverse.
 The state’s iconic loon is depicted in the landscape among the trees.
 Due to multiple die clashes, some coins appear to have an extra tree or additional tree-like markings in the design, which were not part of the original image.

-The value of the Minnesota Quarter Extra Tree Error depends on the condition of the coin and the prominence of the extra tree and can range from $5 to over $300 depending on condition and grading.
+The value of the Minnesota Quarter Extra Tree Error depends on the condition of the coin and the prominence of the extra tree.
+Depending on condition and grading, it can range from $5 to over $300.

 Condition | Value |